kubernetes/enhancements/keps/sig-api-machinery/5366-graceful-leader-transition/README.md

 -->

 Kubernetes leader elected controllers and the scheduler have been running without graceful shutdown for years.

-There is a risk that controllers and the sceduler are not properly respecting context shutdowns.
-Furthermore, memory leaks may exist in the processes that were previously masked by doing a full shutdown and restart loop.
-We will audit each controller carefully but as a failstop, the feature will be guarded behind a feature gate.
+Risk 1: Resource exhaustion: Memory leaks may exist in the processes that were previously masked by doing a full shutdown and restart loop.

+- Severity: Medium high
+- Controllers will continue to function (potentially in degraded state due to lack of resources), and may be restarted frequently.
+However, cluster should continue to function.

+Risk 2: Wedged KCM: There is a risk that controllers and the scheduler are not properly respecting context shutdowns.
+This can either result in multiple instances of controllers running or no instances running despite the lock being held.

+- Severity: Extreme
+- Breaking mutual exclusion guarantees can put the cluster into a non-desirable state.
+A manual user intervention is possible but if the problem is triggered due to a problematic component, the issue will resurface and the best path for mitigation is to turn off the feature.

+Risk 3: Futureproofing: An additional risk is that even if all the current code is safe and respects shutting down gracefully, new controllers/modifications to kcm or scheduler could create subtle problems in shutdown and transition.

+- Severity: Medium
+- Leads to either risk 1 or 2.

+Mitigations:

+- Audit and add tests for the existing controllers and the scheduler to ensure proper handling of context shutdowns.
+See test plan section for more details.
+- Graceful shutdown modifications will not be guarded by a feature gate, but the code change to remove the `os.Exit()` line will be guarded by a feature gate.
+- Document the new development best practices for graceful shutdown requirements for modified components that are leader elected.

 ## Design Details